clarencebowen/chinook-weather-sales-relationship/README.md

 ####Conclusion
-Given the chinook database and (randomly-generated) weather dataset, we were able to find a correlation of near-zero between total number of units sold and average daily temperature, suggesting little to no linear relationship.
+Given the sample sales data in the chinook database and (randomly-generated) weather dataset, we were able to find a correlation of near-zero between total number of units sold and average daily temperature, suggesting little to no linear relationship.
 Moreover the scatterplot  appears to show no weather-sales relationship.